wolandark/BASH_Scripts_For_Everyone/README.md

 - **vpn-ssh.sh** : A helper script for poor man's vpn using sshuttle

 - **RSS** : A basic RSS script for the terminal

+- **tetrio** : A script that downloads the tetrio-desktop game from the official website

 ### Feel free to suggest or add scripts to this repo through PR